 Deacon and Deaconess John Plummer, Sr., parents of Dr. Plummer, encouraged and supported him from the very beginning of his ministry and throughout his ministry at New Testament.
 The first service was held on January 1, 1961 in a small, renovated building located at 7404 South Western Avenue.
 At this service, approximately twenty people were present.
-The membership has grown tremendously, since its early beginning.
+The membership had grown tremendously, since its early beginning.
 Through the years, many of the new members were new converts who have found Christ at New Testament Church.
 Elder Carlos D. Caldwell was among those led to the Lord.
 Since that time, the Lord has called him to the ministry.
-Elder Caldwell organized Good News Church of Christ (Holiness) U.S.A. in Pasadena, CA and currently pastors in the Southwestern Diocese, teaching and preaching the Word of God.
-In February 1964, as the membership grew, the church moved to a larger building, located at 1847 West Florence Avenue.
+Elder Caldwell organized Good News Church of Christ (Holiness) USA in Pasadena, CA. He later moved and pastored in the Southwestern Diocese, teaching and preaching the Word of God.
+Pastor Caldwell is now retired living back in the Los Angeles area.
+In February 1964, as the membership grew, the church moved to a larger building, located at 1847 W. Florence Avenue.
 The seating capacity at this site was 110 persons.
 One of the predominate factors in the growth of the newly organized church was the strong fellowship and devotion among the brotherhood.
 This fellowship and devotion is reminiscent of the early church mentioned in Acts of the Apostles – truly, they loved one another.

 Plans and preparation for the construction of the new building were well underway.
-A year later after the purchase of the land, the groundbreaking services were held on Sunday, July 7, 1968.
+A year after the purchase of the land, the groundbreaking services were held on Sunday, July 7, 1968.
 Construction of the new edifice started on Monday, July 8, 1968.
-The congregation entered the church on January 26, 1969, after approximately seven months of construction.
-Three months later, the final phase of construction was completed and the dedication service was held on April 13, 1969.
-Pastor Plummer and the members dedicated the new sanctuary to the “glory and honor of God.”
+The congregation entered the church on January 6, 1969, after approximately seven months of construction.
+Three months later, the final phase of construction was completed, and the dedication service was held on April 13, 1969.
+Pastor Plummer and the members dedicated the new sanctuary to the “Glory and Honor of God.”

-In 1974, in a further outreach to the community, the church purchased the property on the corner of Gramercy and Florence and developed the New Testament Happyland Nursery.
-It begun as a nursery and later, a preschool and a kindergarten class were added.
-The school is licensed to teach seventy-two children.
-Through this outreach, the singing and the participation of the children during the morning worship service each fourth Sunday, many of the parents and children became members of New Testament Church – as a result, more souls were saved and the membership increased.
-Happyland Nursery has continued to be a blessing to New Testament.
-It purchased the first church van, assisted in the purchase of the parking lot across the street on Florence Avenue and donated fifty-five thousand dollars towards the construction of the new sanctuary.
+In 1974, in a further outreach to the community, the church purchased property on the corner of Gramercy and Florence and established the New Testament Happyland Nursery.
+It began as a nursery and later, a preschool and a kindergarten class were added, licensed to teach 72 children.
+Each 4th Sunday the Happyland children would participant during the morning worship service.
+Many of the parents and children became members of New Testament Church – as a result, more souls were saved, and the membership increased.
+Happyland Nursery continued to be a blessing to New Testament for many years.
+It purchased the first church van, assisted in the purchase of the parking lot across the street on Florence Avenue and donated fifty-five thousand towards construction of the new sanctuary.

-In March 1979, just ten years later, New Testament Church paid off its mortgage – this was done only through the grace of God.
+In March 1979, just ten years later, New Testament Church paid off its mortgage – this was done through the grace of God.
 Thanks and praises are given to Pilgrim Church, Christ Temple of Los Angeles, and the Diocese Mission Board for their special assistance at the inception of New Testament Church.
 Gratitude goes to all of New Testament’s church members, past and present and all others who were supportive to New Testament throughout these many years.

-As the membership continued to grow, it was imperative to have two Sunday morning services—eight and eleven o’clock.
+As the membership continued to grow, it was imperative to have two Sunday morning services – 7:45am and 11:00am.
 The construction of an even larger church was inevitable.
-In the mid-eighties, after an extensive study, intense discussion and fervent prayer, the decision to expand the present edifice was acknowledged.
+In the mid-eighties, after an extensive study, intense discussion and fervent prayer, the decision to expand the presentedifice was acknowledged.

-From May 10, 1987 through the completion of the new edifice, New Testament temporarily utilized the auditorium at Morningside High School for their Sunday morning worship services.
-Gratitude is given to Sister Jerri Martin, a member of New Testament and Principal of Morningside and the Inglewood Unified School Board for the use of the school facilities.
+From May 10, 1987 through the completion of the new edifice, New Testament temporarily utilized the auditorium of Morningside High School for their Sunday morning worship services.
+We thank Sister Jerri Martin, a member of New Testament and the Principal of Morningside as well as the Inglewood Unified School Board for use of their facilities.

-Indeed, the increase in the membership growth-rate of New Testament Church has been phenomenal, for it is truly the blessings of God.
-Consistent with our “planting” and “watering” efforts for more than 40 years, our single minded goal for the future is to continue to be “A going church for a coming Christ, preaching the Gospel as it is to men as they are.”
+Indeed, the increase in the membership growth rate of New Testament Church has been phenomenal, for it is truly the blessings of God.
+Consistent with our “planting” and “watering” efforts over the past 60 years, our single-minded goal for the future is to continue to be “A going church for a coming Christ, preaching the Gospel as it is to men as they are.”

 In February 1993, God called Pastor Plummer to his “Heavenly Church.”
-Elder Robert Hendricks immediately became interim pastor of New Testament, until a new pastor was installed.
-That same year, in memory and tribute to Dr. Plummer, the name of the nursery school was changed from New Testament Happyland Nursery to Dr. John Plummer, Jr. Christian Academy.
+Elder Robert Hendricks immediately became interim pastor of New Testament.
+That same year, in memory and tribute to Dr. Plummer, the name of the nursery was changed from New Testament Happyland Nursery to Dr. John Plummer, Jr. Christian Academy.

 Indeed, the New Testament family has come this far by faith and is still leaning and will continue to lean on the Lord.